 Net Investment Hedges.
 The Company is exposed to the impact of foreign exchange rate fluctuations on the value of investments in its foreign subsidiaries whose functional currencies are other than the U.S. Dollar.
 In order to mitigate the impact of foreign currency exchange rates, the Company has entered into various foreign currency debt obligations, which are designated as hedges against the Company's net investments in foreign subsidiaries.
-As of March 31, 2019 and December 31, 2018, the total principal amounts of foreign currency debt obligations designated as net investment hedges were \$4,113.0 million and \$4,139.8 million, respectively.
+As of March 31, 2020 and December 31, 2019, the total principal amounts of foreign currency debt obligations designated as net investment hedges were \$4,245.1 million and \$4,078.7 million, respectively.

 The Company also uses cross-currency interest rate swaps to hedge a portion of its net investment in its European operations.
-As ofMarch 31, 2019, U.S. Dollar to Euro cross-currency interest rate swap contracts with a total notional amount of \$750.0 million were outstanding, with maturity dates in April 2022, January 2024 and January 2025.
+As of both March 31, 2020 and December 31, 2019, U.S. Dollar to Euro cross-currency interest rate swap contracts with a total notional amount of \$750.0 million were outstanding, with maturity dates in April 2022, January 2024 and January 2025.
 At maturity of each outstanding contract, the Company will receive U.S. Dollars from and pay Euros to the contract counterparty.
 During the term of each contract, the Company receives interest payments in U.S. Dollars and makes interest payments in Euros based on a notional amount and fixed interest rates determined at contract inception.
-The Company did not have any cross-currency interest rate swaps outstanding as of December 31, 2018.

-The effect of net investment hedges on accumulated other comprehensive income and the condensed consolidated statements of operations for the three months ended March 31, 2019 and 2018 was as follows (in thousands):
+The effect of net investment hedges on accumulated other comprehensive income and the condensed consolidated statements of operations for the months ended March 31, 2020 and 2019 was as follows (in thousands):